 \begin{definition} A \textit{directed graph} (or \textit{digraph}) is a pair $G = (V, E)$ of disjoint sets such that the elements of $E$ are ordered pairs of elements of $V$ (set of vertices).
 The elements of $E$ are called \textit{directed edges}, (or \textit{arcs}, or \textit{arrows}), and are denoted by $(v,u)$ $(\neq (u,v))$, $v,u \in V$.
 The first vertex $v$ of an arc $(v,u)$ is called \textit{tail} and the second vertex $u$ is called \textit{head}, and we say that the \textit{direction} of $(v,u)$ is from $v$ to $u$ (or from its tail to its head).
 Also, we say that a vertex $u$ \textit{arrives} at a vertex $v$ if the arc $(u,v)$ exists (equivalently, $(u,v)$ \textit{arrives} at $v$), and that a vertex $w$ \textit{leaves} $v$ if the arc $(v,w)$ exists (equivalently, $(v,w)$ \textit{leaves} $v$). \end{definition}

-Differently from undirected edges, if we change the order of the vertices in an arc, we obtain an arc in the opposite direction.
-Moreover, in a digraph, we can have two arcs between the same two vertices, but with opposite directions, and when this occurs we say that the digraph has a \textit{bidirectional edge} (or \textit{double-edge}).
+Unlike undirected edges, if we change the order of the vertices in an arc, we obtain an arc in the opposite direction.
+Moreover, in a digraph, we can have two arcs between the same two vertices, but with opposite directions, and when this occurs, we say that the digraph has a \textit{bidirectional edge} (or \textit{double edge}).